nucleuslabs/form-capacitor/README.md

 1. It is Fast - Form state is stored in observables so it's performance is not hindered by challenges such as having a large number of inputs and doing as you type validation on fields
 2. Supports big complex forms and works well with repeatable dynamic input collections
 3. Supports nth level nesting and grouping
+4. Has pretty error messages
-4. Using Json-schema allows you to validate the form in the browser and server using the same ruleset
+5. Using Json-schema allows you to validate the form in the browser and server using the same ruleset
-5. The API is hooks based and the hooks for use with inputs work similar to `useState`
+6. The API is hooks based and the hooks for use with inputs work similar to `useState`
-6. Easy to use with both super simple and super complex forms
+7. Easy to use with both super simple and super complex forms
-7. Works well with popular UI components like react-select and react-date-picker and would pair nicely with material UI
+8. Works well with popular UI components like react-select and react-date-picker and would pair nicely with material UI Components
-8. Not too many dependencies
+9. Not too many dependencies mostly peerDependencies

 **Cons:**
-1. Only supports [json-schema draft 7](https://json-schema.org/draft-07/json-schema-release-notes.html) no other versions are supported
+1. Only supports [json-schema draft 7](https://json-schema.org/draft-07/json-schema-release-notes.html) no other versions are supported at this time the main reason for this is that as of this writing AJV doesn't support version 8
+2. Does NOT support json-schema oneOf keyword (pull requests welcome)
-2. Only supports React 16.8 or newer because it uses Hooks :(
+3. Only supports React 16.8 or newer because it uses Hooks :(
-3. One of the hook functions `useSchema` is actually Hook + HOC hybrid which may seem weird but it is because it uses a Context Provider so you don't need to wrap it yourself (this was an opinionated decision because we make a lot of forms and found the strange convenience of the the hook HOC combo to outweigh the standard pattern of wrapping things in Context Providers)
+4. One of the hook functions `useSchema` is actually Hook + HOC hybrid which may seem weird but it is because it uses a Context Provider so you don't need to wrap it yourself (this was an opinionated decision because we make a lot of forms and found the strange convenience of the the hook HOC combo to outweigh the standard pattern of wrapping things in Context Providers)
-4. For complex state with deep tree structures you have to either specify the full path in the name of a Consumer Component which employs path separation using the '.' character i.e "demographicInfo.homeAddress.postalCode" for each input or wrap them in a `<SubScehma path={name}>` which will set the proper paths in context. (if you can think of a magical way to propagate paths without wrapping please submit a pull request)
+5. For complex state with deep tree structures you have to either specify the full path in the name of a Consumer Component which employs path separation using the '.' character i.e "demographicInfo.homeAddress.postalCode" for each input or wrap them in a `<SubScehma path={name}>` which will set the proper paths in context. (if you can think of a magical way to propagate paths without wrapping please submit a pull request)

 ## Usage